-I recently made a new info page (here) about Noémi Speiser’s track-plan system for diagramming braids.
+I recently made a new info page about Noémi Speiser’s track-plan system for diagramming braids.
 “Info pages” are a different category of pages from “blog posts” so they don’t show up on the homepage, which is why I’m announcing it here.
+(To see my various info pages, hover on the far right upper menu tab – the “About” tab.)

 A track-plan diagram is both an idealized cross-section view of a braid’s shape, and also a map of how the strands of the braid interlace.
 Track plan diagrams resemble the metal tracks that the bobbins of thread follow in a braiding machine.

 Track plans compared to braiding machine tracks: